2013 Florida State Seminoles football team: Wake Forest

-Pregame Line: Florida St −35

 Florida State traveled to face the Wake Forest Demon Deacons.
 In 2012, Florida State shutout the Demon Deacons, 52–0, in Tallahassee.
 When the Seminoles last traveled to Winston-Salem in 2011, they were upset by the Demon Deacons 35–30, part of a three-game skid for the Noles.

-The defense totaled a school record seven turnovers in a rout of Wake Forest, 59-3.
+The defense totaled a school record seven turnovers in a rout of Wake Forest, 59–3.

 After holding Wake Forest on the first drive of the game, Florida State scored on their first possession to take the lead.
 Following their opening drive, Terrence Smith intercepted Tanner Price's pass and set up Devonta Freeman to score on a one-yard touchdown run.
 Price was then picked off again by Mario Edwards Jr. to set up another rushing touchdown from Karlos Williams.
 In the second quarter, the Florida State defense continued their impressive performance when Nate Andrews returned an interception for a touchdown.
 On the next play, Jalen Ramsey returned a fumble for a touchdown.
 The offense put together another drive to go up by 42 points before halftime.

 Another interception would lead to a touchdown at the start of the second half.
 A field goal extended the lead to 52 going into the final quarter.
 Wake Forest's only points of the game came courtesy of a field goal in the fourth.
 Florida State would add a score on special teams with a sixty-two yard punt return.

 Florida State amassed 296 yards of offense, the lowest output of the season, while the defense held the Deacons to 166 total yards.
 Quarterback Jameis Winston completed 17 of 28 passes for 159 yards and two touchdowns, leading the team in passing.
 Karlos Williams led the team in rushing with 12 carries for 49 yards and a touchdown.
 Rashad Greene led the team in receiving with 5 receptions for 47 yards.

 This was the 32nd meeting between Florida State and Wake Forest, the 22nd meeting as conference opponents.
 The victory improved Florida State's all-time record against the Demon Deacons to 25–6–1.
 With the win, Florida State claimed the division title and clinched a berth in the conference championship game.